MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # History
 2020-12-13
-- Initial upload for the Raptor F22 orig and mod for the TopGun versions - including weight, yaw and lift, TO DO need to tweak roll settings for Top Gun style.
+- Initial upload for the Raptor F22 orig and mod for the TopGun version - including weight, yaw and lift,

+- TO DO f22 need to tweak roll settings for Top Gun style.

-- Initial upload for the F16 and starwars-x-wing and TopGun versions with reduced the weight.
+- Initial upload for the F16 and starwars-x-wing and TopGun versions with reduced weight.

 # How do I compare changes?